 When you have a chronic lung disease, such as chronic obstructive pulmonary disease or pulmonary fibrosis, having sufficient oxygenated blood can be a little challenging.
 For people with lung disease, lung capacity and lung function can diminish over time.
 Lung function is a metric analyzed by how quickly you can take in and let out air from your lungs, how much air your lungs can hold, and how perfectly your lungs oxygenate and remove carbon dioxide from your blood.
 Lung capacity differs from lung function as lung capacity is the maximum amount of oxygen your body can utilize.
 It is very simple; lung function is how your body uses air whereas lung capacity is how much air your body can utilize.
 While lung function cannot be improved, but lung capacity can be improved and controlled.
 So, listed below are some tips on how to increase lung capacity.

 Some researchers have shown that people with COPD may get an advantage from taking certain vitamins, like vitamin D. When vitamin D is added to the treatment plan and utilized in addition to standard rehabilitation, some people showed improvement in respiratory muscle strength and exercise capacity.
 The concept behind using vitamin D is that it assists in reducing inflammation, which is a key issue in COPD.
-Adding to that, if you are planning to treat your problem, then ensure that you buy health insurance
+Adding to that, if you are planning to treat your problem, then ensure that you

 before starting treatment.